hbackman/kino_php/README.md

 # KinoPHP

 Livebook smart cell for running PHP code.
-The goal for this project is to use livebook for interactive documentation, while still being able to use other smart cells such as SQL.
+The goal for this project is to use livebook for interactive documentation, while still keeping state similar to how livebook normally executes cells.

 ## Installation